gauravsingh94/Projects-while-learning/Course-selling-website-fullstack/admin-client/README.md

 4. Once the installation is complete, you can start the development server using the command:

    ```
-   npm start
+   npm run dev
    ```

-   This will launch the admin client on your local machine at `http://localhost:3000`.
+   This will launch the admin client on your local machine at `http://localhost:5173`.

 ## Usage